Shulpae (Šulpae): Demon Warrior God

 As for his parentage, he has no listed lineage and is considered an astral deity.
 He's associated with the planet Jupiter, especially the heliacal rising of the planet.
 Jupiter is at its heliacal rise, or 12° from the Sun, once a year.

-It's the annual point at which a star or planet becomes visible at sunrise after the orbit of the earth around the Sun, lasting 12 months.
-Twelve and 60 comprise the basis of the sexagesimal system of measurement for building and time.
+It's the annual point at which a star or planet becomes visible at sunrise after the orbit of the earth around the Sun.
+Orbit takes 12 lunar months.
+Occasionally one is added to balance out the difference.

 With Jupiter as his celestial body, Shulpae is equated with Mesopotamian Enlil, Anum-Ra of Egypt, as well as the later Greek Zeus (Roman Jupiter), Babylonian god-hero Marduk and Norse thunder god Thor.
 The weekday associated with Jupiter is Thursday.

-Shulpae is known as a Divine Warrior.
+Shulpae is a Divine Warrior.
 He's a deity of wild animals and orchards.
 He's also one of the most dreaded disease demons in the known lands, associated with benu / bennu or epilepsy.

 Symptoms of bennu include seizures and convulsions, uncontrollable cries or goat-like bleating, lack of awareness and insanity.
-The prescribed treatment involves wearing a leather amulet while breathing fumes of charred incense prepared to a special mixture.
+The prescribed treatment includes wearing a leather amulet while breathing fumes of charred incense prepared to a special mixture.

 Šulpae acts on the instructions of Sin (Nanna), the Moon God, creating a connection between lunacy and the moon.
 Sin is a senior member of the pantheon and generally seen as benevolent.